Skip to content

 How do I integrate with TOPdesk?

-This article describes how to set up the integration between Holm Security and TOPdesk.
+This article describes how to set up the integration between Security Center and TOPdesk.
 Once integrated, vulnerabilities can be automatically converted to tickets in TOPdesk, and ticket status is automatically synchronized between the two systems.

 Note: The TOPdesk integration works only with cloud-based TOPdesk.